publiccodenet/about/activities/communication/communications-plan.md

 For other organizations' content or platforms:

 * giving interesting, timely talks
-* writing useful or interesting articles
+* writing useful and interesting articles
 * being written about favorably (press)
 * being established (Wikipedia)
 * being invoked in existing conversations